Thorne Brothers Series — Book 3.

-All as different as nuts, bolts, and nails, the Thorne brothers have put their difficult childhood behind them and opened Six Brothers Construction.
-Now one of them is about to change his blueprint for living, thanks to a client who sees him as her personal fixer-upper…
+The Thorne brothers have put their difficult childhood behind them and opened Six Brothers Construction.
+Now one brother is about to change his blueprint for living, thanks to a client who sees him as her personal fixer-upper…

 Copyright © Lee Kilraine